tobealive/docs/docs/concepts/types/arrays.md

 ## Sorting arrays

-Sorting arrays of all kinds is very simple and intuitive.
+Sorting arrays of all kinds is elementary and intuitive.
 Special variables `a` and `b` are used when providing a custom sorting condition.

 ```v play